Education in early modern Scotland: Schooling

 Surviving sources for education in Medieval Scotland are extremely limited.
 Outside of occasional references in documents concerned with other matters, they amount to a handful of burgh records and monastic and episcopal registers.
-In the Highlands there are indications of a system of Gaelic education associated with the professions of poetry and medicine, with ferleyn, who may have taught theology and arts, and rex scholarum of lesser status, but evidence of formal schooling is largely only preserved in place names.
+In the Scottish Highlands there are indications of a system of Gaelic education associated with the professions of poetry and medicine, with ferleyn, who may have taught theology and arts, and rex scholarum of lesser status, but evidence of formal schooling is largely only preserved in place names.
 By the end of the Middle Ages most large churches probably had song schools, open to all boys.
 Grammar schools, which were based on the teaching of Latin grammar for boys, could be found in all the main Scottish burghs and some small towns.
 Educational provision was probably better in towns; in rural areas, petty schools provided an elementary education.
 They were almost exclusively aimed at boys, but by the end of the fifteenth century Edinburgh also had schools for girls.
 These were sometimes described as "sewing schools", whose name probably indicates one of their major functions, although reading may also have been taught, and were generally run by lay women or nuns.
 There was also the development of private tuition in the families of lords and wealthy burghers.
 Sometimes these developed into "household schools" that may also have catered to farming neighbours and kin, as well as the sons of the laird's household.
 There is documentary evidence for about 100 schools of these different kinds before the Reformation.
 The growing Humanist-inspired emphasis on education in the late Middle Ages culminated in the passing of the Education Act 1496, which decreed that all sons of barons and freeholders of substance should attend grammar schools and endorsed the Humanist concern to learn "perfyct Latyne".
 All this resulted in an increase in literacy, although it was largely concentrated among a male and wealthy elite, with perhaps 60 per cent of the nobility being literate by the beginning of the sixteenth century.